grpc/grpc-swift/Examples/SimpleXcode/README.md

 gRPC Core C library.
 To build that, please run "make" in the root of your gRPC distribution.
-Next use Xcode's "Add Files..." command to add the SwiftGRPC.xcodeproj to your project and then add the gRPC, CgRPC, and BoringSSL libraries to the target dependencies of "Simple".
+Next use Xcode's "Add Files..." command to add the SwiftGRPC.xcodeproj to your project and then add the gRPC, CgRPC, and BoringSSL libraries to the "Linked Frameworks and Libraries" build phase of "Simple".

 When running the app, use the "New" menu option to create new gRPC sessions.
 Configure each session using the host and port